TamuGeoInnovation/aggiemap-e2e-playwright/tests/README.md

 This directory contains all Playwright E2E tests for the Aggiemap application.

+## Methodology

+These tests validate user experiences and workflows, beginning from application startup through various UI interactions such as loading the application, navigating sidebar features, performing searches, and adjusting settings.
+The goal is to ensure that application updates maintain consistent behavior and provide immediate visibility into potential feature regressions.

-# AggieMap E2E — Ground Rules (POM-first, Parallel Teams)
+# AggieMap E2E — Ground Rules (POM-first (Page Object Model), Parallel Teams)

 **Location:** All work stays inside `tests/pages`.
 **Ownership:** Each team owns only its area folders; do not edit others'.